JustinLloyd/retro-chores/ReadMe.md

 Mao doing a quick code review and critiquing my slipshod soldering work.

 # Toggle Switch

 Found a few minutes in the day to wire up the toggle switch directly to the bench power supply to verify it works.
 And it works beautifully.
 Time to buy some more.

 ![](./lab-notes-images/image019.png)

 ## Switch Power

 I gave it 5v at 200ma max for both the driving current and the arming/latching current.
 Has a good solid connection when armed.
 And easily flicked off manually even when armed.

 # Three Games

 I am considering putting three dedicated custom games on the display, with VFD style graphics.
 One of the games is ready to go from an earlier project, just needs a little encouragement to port it to the raspberry pi.
 Will need to figure out two more.
 I want them to be simple, easy controls, engaging, but not something that requires hours to play.

 # Game buttons

 If I put any games on the device I want to have dedicated arcade push buttons just for the games.
 I don't want any of the other controls used for the games.
 All buttons should be modeless.

 # Soft Power Button

 Need to find a good quality soft power button that will send a message to gracefully shut down the Rpi.
 I could easily do this with a basic momentary switch (which is all a soft power button is), but I probably want to find something nicer than that.

 ![](./lab-notes-images/image020.jpg)

 Sparkfun has a breakout board that does exactly that. https://www.sparkfun.com/products/17870 No need to reinvent the wheel on this.

+# JSON Chores

+Made a JSON file with a bunch of example chores in them, and now loading that JSON file in to python as a dict, which then gets converted in to a Chore object.
+Added basic functtionality for adding saving the active chores list.